Crio-Bytes/IBD-2022-Master-Repository/AWS_Automation_using_Terraform/README.md

 ### Activity 2 - Train the Model

 To train the model we will use the dataset that we have created in **Activity-1**

+The code below will help us to train the model